EleonoraDagiene/EleonoraDagiene/README.md

 ### :woman_technologist: About Me :

-Currently, I am pursuing my PhD research on book evaluation and quantitative research assessment at CWTS, Leiden University and planning to finish my PhD thesis soon. **Hope to work as _data analist_ or _data scientist_ in the nearest future.**
+Currently, I am pursuing my PhD research on book evaluation and quantitative research assessment at CWTS, Leiden University.
+My goal is to finish my PhD thesis soon and **work as _data analist_ or _data scientist_ in the nearest future.**

 Here in GITHUB, I'm sharing some datasets from my research projects.